 Fanto link the requirements to our Fan component (1)

-Click on the small arrow button near rules to open the component in the next row.
-Double click on the closeout reference to get the pop-up to add your boolean rules
+Click on the small arrow button near R-Fan-001 (2) and again on the one next to Rules to open the Fan component in the next row (3).
+In this row, double click on the area under the closeout reference column to get the pop-up to add your boolean rules (4)

 $Fan.Mass <= 300 g(1).
 Click on “Done” (2)